Tobacco politics: India

+Regular cigarettes and other tobacco products are not prohibited.
+E-cigarettes are prohibited.
+However, smoking is completely banned in many public places and workplaces such as healthcare, educational, and government facilities, and on public transport.
+However, public health advocates have been pushing for stricter regulations to curb tobacco use, citing the economic burden of tobacco-related diseases on the healthcare system.
+India is a signatory to the World Health Organization Framework Convention on Tobacco Control (WHO FCTC), which mandates strong anti-tobacco measures, including bans on advertising, higher taxes, and warning labels.

 Japan

 After the Meiji Restoration in the nineteenth century, Japan began taxing tobacco.
 Historically, tobacco revenue has been used to fund military endeavors.
 In the late nineteenth century, following the deficits from the Sino-Japanese War and in preparation for the Russo-Japanese War, the government imposed a monopoly over tobacco production.
 In 1985, this monopoly was privatized into what is now Japan Tobacco (JT), although the government still exhibits great influence over and benefits from tobacco tax revenue.
 In 1999, Japan Tobacco created its international branch, Japan Tobacco International (JTI).
 JTI is now the world's third largest transnational tobacco corporation (TTC).

-In 2014, the Tokyo High Court ruled that there was not definitive scientific evidence that passive smoking causes cancer, although the evidence they were presented was discredited outside of Japan.
+In 2014, the Tokyo High Court ruled that there was no definitive scientific evidence that passive smoking causes cancer, although the evidence they were presented was discredited outside of Japan.

 In 2017, in preparation for the 2020 Summer Olympic and Paralympic Games hosted in Tokyo, the Health, Labor and Welfare Ministry called to ban smoking in public facilities.
 Japan has some of the least stringent tobacco control measures in the world.
 The food service industry, which includes public premises like restaurants and bars, strongly opposed this measure.
-In 2018, the plan for a total smoking ban was revised to include certain exceptions, such as separate rooms for smokers in restaurants in exempting “small-scale” establishments.
+In 2018, the plan for a total smoking ban was revised to include certain exceptions, such as separate rooms for smokers in restaurants, in exempting "small-scale" establishments.

-Nicotine-containing e-cigarettes are only permitted as medicinal products and no e-cigarettes have been approved.
-Regular cigarettes, and other tobacco products however (which are often considered to be more harmful to health) are then again not prohibited.
+Nicotine-containing e-cigarettes are only permitted as medicinal products, and no e-cigarettes have been approved.
+Regular cigarettes and other tobacco products are not prohibited.